Essay mill: Products and services

-"Essay mill" companies hire university students, graduates, and professional writers to ghostwrite essays and term papers, and solicit business from university and college students by posting advertisements.
-Until the early 1990s, most essay mill companies were 'bricks and mortar' businesses offering their services by mail-order or from offices located in university or college towns.
-By the 2000s, most essay mill businesses had switched to an e-commerce business model, soliciting business and selling essays using an Internet website.
+"Essay mill" companies hire university students, graduates, and professional writers to ghostwrite essays and term papers, and use advertising targeting students.
+Until the early 1990s, most essay mill companies were 'bricks and mortar' businesses offering their services by mail order or from offices in university or college towns.
+By the 2000s, most essay mill businesses had switched to an e-commerce business model, soliciting business and selling essays on the Internet.
 Companies often provide free sample essays on popular topics to attract Internet searches.

-To obtain an essay, a customer usually submits a form that describes the assignment that he or she wants completed, how many pages it needs to be, and when it needs to be completed by.
-On the opposite end of the transaction, the employee searches through requests until he or she finds something that looks interesting, that he or she can write quickly and that will satisfy the page requirement.
-It does not matter if the writer has previous knowledge about the subject; if it is easy to research, he or she will get the job done.
+To obtain an essay, a customer usually submits a form that describes the assignment that they want completed, how many pages it needs to be, and when it needs to be completed.
+An employee searches through requests until they find something that looks interesting that they can write quickly and that will satisfy the page requirement.
+It does not matter if the writer has previous knowledge about the subject; if it is easy to research, they will get the job done.

 Depending on how much a student pays an essay mill, a student can receive a number of different products.
-The most expensive of these products would be a full-written essay (or even a dissertation) that a student can turn in.
-Requested papers can follow specific guidelines laid out by the student including the use of a certain amount of sources, a preselected topic, and the receiving of specific grade by the student.
-Some students may request to receive a high mark on a purchased essay in order to boost their Grade Point Average (GPA), while some may deliberately order an essay that will give them a "C" in order to reduce suspicion of academic fraud.
-One of the cheaper options an essay mill might offer is just a detailed outline of information a student should include in an essay that a student will write themselves.
+The most expensive of these products are full written essays or even dissertations.
+Requested papers can follow specific guidelines laid out by the student, including the use of a certain number of sources, a preselected topic, and the receiving of specific grade by the student.
+Some students may request to receive a high mark on a purchased essay in order to boost their grade point average (GPA), while some may deliberately order an essay that will give them a "C" in order to reduce suspicion of academic fraud.
+Cheaper options include detailed outlines of information to be included in essays that students write themselves.
 Due to the minimalist nature of this type of transaction, it can be very difficult for schools to catch this type of paid academic assistance.

-Similar to essay mills, an essay bank is a company where students can go to purchase pre-written essays.
-Due to the nature of essay bank essays, students may find themselves more likely to be caught for committing academic dishonesty.
-As a result of this, essay bank essays in general may cost less than those from essay mills.
+Similar to essay mills, essay banks sell students prewritten essays.
+Due to the nature of essay bank essays, students are more likely to be caught committing academic dishonesty.
+Because of this, essay bank essays in general may cost less than those from essay mills.